How To Combine Quantum Computing And Machine Learning

 It is all too easy to build fireworks.
 Things that light up impressively but burn out without direction.
 It is difficult, on the other hand, to build a real rocket.
 An engine that converts explosions into controlled thrust that is powerful enough to escape the force of gravity.

-Quantum ComputingQuantum Computing is a different kind of computation that builds upon the phenomena of Quantum Mechanics., on the other hand, works according to the principle of Unitary EvolutionUnitary evolution is the rule that describes how a closed quantum system changes over time according to the Schrödinger equation.
+Quantum ComputingQuantum Computing is a different kind of computation that builds upon the phenomena of Quantum Mechanics.
+Learn more about Quantum Computing, on the other hand, works according to the principle of Unitary EvolutionUnitary evolution is the rule that describes how a closed quantum system changes over time according to the Schrödinger equation.
 The system’s state vector is transformed by a *unitary operator*, meaning probabilities (the total norm) are exactly preserved.
-This ensures quantum evolution is reversible and information is never lost..
-This is the rule according to which one Quantum StateA **quantum state** is the complete mathematical description of a quantum system, containing all the information needed to predict measurement outcomes.
-It’s usually represented by a **wavefunction** (ψ) or a **state vector** (|ψ⟩) in a Hilbert space.
-The state defines probabilities—not certainties—for observable quantities like position, momentum, or spin. transforms into another without losing or creating information.
+This ensures quantum evolution is reversible and information is never lost.
+Learn more about Unitary Evolution.
+This is the rule according to which one Quantum StateA quantum state is the complete mathematical description of a quantum system, containing all the information needed to predict measurement outcomes.
+It’s usually represented by a wavefunction or a state vector in a Hilbert space.
+The state defines probabilities, not certainties, for observable quantities like position, momentum, or spin.
+Learn more about Quantum State transforms into another without losing or creating information.

 You can think of it as a perfectly reversible rotation in a very high-dimensional (Hilbert) spaceA Hilbert space is a complete vector space equipped with an inner product, which allows for measuring angles and lengths between vectors.
 "Complete" means that every Cauchy sequence of vectors converges to a vector within the space.
-It generalizes the idea of Euclidean space to possibly infinite dimensions and forms the foundation for quantum mechanics and functional analysis..
+It generalizes the idea of Euclidean space to possibly infinite dimensions and forms the foundation for quantum mechanics and functional analysis.
+Learn more about Hilbert Space.
 Just as turning a Rubik's cube shifts its stickers without tearing or duplicating them, a unitary transformationUnitary evolution is the rule that describes how a closed quantum system changes over time according to the Schrödinger equation.
 The system’s state vector is transformed by a *unitary operator*, meaning probabilities (the total norm) are exactly preserved.
-This ensures quantum evolution is reversible and information is never lost. rearranges the AmplitudesIn quantum computing an amplitude is a complex number that describes the weight of a basis state in a quantum superposition.
+This ensures quantum evolution is reversible and information is never lost.
+Learn more about Unitary Evolution rearranges the AmplitudesIn quantum computing an amplitude is a complex number that describes the weight of a basis state in a quantum superposition.
 The squared magnitude of an amplitude gives the probability of measuring that basis state.
-Amplitudes can interfere, this means adding or canceling, allowing quantum algorithms to bias outcomes toward correct solutions. of a Quantum StateA **quantum state** is the complete mathematical description of a quantum system, containing all the information needed to predict measurement outcomes.
-It’s usually represented by a **wavefunction** (ψ) or a **state vector** (|ψ⟩) in a Hilbert space.
-The state defines probabilities—not certainties—for observable quantities like position, momentum, or spin. while keeping the total probability sum exactly the same.
+Amplitudes can interfere, this means adding or canceling, allowing quantum algorithms to bias outcomes toward correct solutions.
+Learn more about Amplitude of a Quantum StateA quantum state is the complete mathematical description of a quantum system, containing all the information needed to predict measurement outcomes.
+It’s usually represented by a wavefunction or a state vector in a Hilbert space.
+The state defines probabilities, not certainties, for observable quantities like position, momentum, or spin.
+Learn more about Quantum State while keeping the total probability sum exactly the same.

 Figure 2 The Rubik's cube

 Reversibility: Every unitary transformationUnitary evolution is the rule that describes how a closed quantum system changes over time according to the Schrödinger equation.
 The system’s state vector is transformed by a *unitary operator*, meaning probabilities (the total norm) are exactly preserved.
-This ensures quantum evolution is reversible and information is never lost. has an InverseIn math, an *inverse* undoes the effect of an operation or function.
+This ensures quantum evolution is reversible and information is never lost.
+Learn more about Unitary Evolution has an InverseIn math, an *inverse* undoes the effect of an operation or function.
 For a number, the inverse under addition is its opposite (e.g., the inverse of 5 is −5), and under multiplication it’s its reciprocal (e.g., the inverse of 5 is 1/5).
-For a function ( f(x) ), the inverse ( f^(x) ) reverses its action so that ( f(f^(x)) = x )..
+For a function ( f(x) ), the inverse ( f^(x) ) reverses its action so that ( f(f^(x)) = x ).
+Learn more about Inverse.
 Applying the transformation and then its InverseIn math, an *inverse* undoes the effect of an operation or function.
 For a number, the inverse under addition is its opposite (e.g., the inverse of 5 is −5), and under multiplication it’s its reciprocal (e.g., the inverse of 5 is 1/5).
-For a function ( f(x) ), the inverse ( f^(x) ) reverses its action so that ( f(f^(x)) = x ). returns you to the original Quantum StateA **quantum state** is the complete mathematical description of a quantum system, containing all the information needed to predict measurement outcomes.
-It’s usually represented by a **wavefunction** (ψ) or a **state vector** (|ψ⟩) in a Hilbert space.
-The state defines probabilities—not certainties—for observable quantities like position, momentum, or spin..
+For a function ( f(x) ), the inverse ( f^(x) ) reverses its action so that ( f(f^(x)) = x ).
+Learn more about Inverse returns you to the original Quantum StateA quantum state is the complete mathematical description of a quantum system, containing all the information needed to predict measurement outcomes.
+It’s usually represented by a wavefunction or a state vector in a Hilbert space.
+The state defines probabilities, not certainties, for observable quantities like position, momentum, or spin.
+Learn more about Quantum State.

 So when we talk about the Unitary EvolutionUnitary evolution is the rule that describes how a closed quantum system changes over time according to the Schrödinger equation.
 The system’s state vector is transformed by a *unitary operator*, meaning probabilities (the total norm) are exactly preserved.
-This ensures quantum evolution is reversible and information is never lost., we mean that we transform the Quantum StateA **quantum state** is the complete mathematical description of a quantum system, containing all the information needed to predict measurement outcomes.
-It’s usually represented by a **wavefunction** (ψ) or a **state vector** (|ψ⟩) in a Hilbert space.
-The state defines probabilities—not certainties—for observable quantities like position, momentum, or spin. in a structured, reversible way.
+This ensures quantum evolution is reversible and information is never lost.
+Learn more about Unitary Evolution, we mean that we transform the Quantum StateA quantum state is the complete mathematical description of a quantum system, containing all the information needed to predict measurement outcomes.
+It’s usually represented by a wavefunction or a state vector in a Hilbert space.
+The state defines probabilities, not certainties, for observable quantities like position, momentum, or spin.
+Learn more about Quantum State in a structured, reversible way.
 Nothing is lost during this process.
-Randomness and irreversibility only occur when you finally measureIn quantum computing, **measurement** is the process of extracting classical information from a quantum state.
-It collapses a qubit’s superposition into one of its basis states (usually |0⟩ or |1⟩), with probabilities determined by the amplitudes of those states.
-After measurement, the qubit’s state becomes definite, destroying the original superposition. the Quantum StateA **quantum state** is the complete mathematical description of a quantum system, containing all the information needed to predict measurement outcomes.
-It’s usually represented by a **wavefunction** (ψ) or a **state vector** (|ψ⟩) in a Hilbert space.
-The state defines probabilities—not certainties—for observable quantities like position, momentum, or spin..
+Randomness and irreversibility only occur when you finally measureIn quantum computing, measurement is the process of extracting classical information from a quantum state.
+It collapses a qubit’s superposition into one of its basis states (usually or ), with probabilities determined by the amplitudes of those states.
+After measurement, the qubit’s state becomes definite, destroying the original superposition.
+Learn more about Measurement the Quantum StateA quantum state is the complete mathematical description of a quantum system, containing all the information needed to predict measurement outcomes.
+It’s usually represented by a wavefunction or a state vector in a Hilbert space.
+The state defines probabilities, not certainties, for observable quantities like position, momentum, or spin.
+Learn more about Quantum State.

 Figure 3 Quantum Computing and Machine Learning do not live side by side in Quantum Machine Learning

 The task is not simply to place them side by side.
 It is about developing a hybrid engine in which probabilistic training loops work together with unitary dynamicsUnitary evolution is the rule that describes how a closed quantum system changes over time according to the Schrödinger equation.
 The system’s state vector is transformed by a *unitary operator*, meaning probabilities (the total norm) are exactly preserved.
-This ensures quantum evolution is reversible and information is never lost. without being thrown off course by their differences.
+This ensures quantum evolution is reversible and information is never lost.
+Learn more about Unitary Evolution without being thrown off course by their differences.

 So, the evolutionUnitary evolution is the rule that describes how a closed quantum system changes over time according to the Schrödinger equation.
 The system’s state vector is transformed by a *unitary operator*, meaning probabilities (the total norm) are exactly preserved.
-This ensures quantum evolution is reversible and information is never lost. of a Quantum SystemA quantum system is any physical system governed by the rules of quantum mechanics, where quantities like energy or spin are quantized (can take only specific values).
-Its behavior is described by a wavefunction that encodes probabilities of measurement outcomes rather than definite values.
-Unlike classical systems, it exhibits superposition and entanglement, meaning components can exist in multiple states simultaneously and be correlated across distance. is described by a unitary transformationUnitary evolution is the rule that describes how a closed quantum system changes over time according to the Schrödinger equation.
+This ensures quantum evolution is reversible and information is never lost.
+Learn more about Unitary Evolution of a Quantum SystemA quantum system is any physical system that is subject to the laws of quantum mechanics, whereby quantities such as energy or spin can only assume discrete (quantized) values.
+Its behavior is described by a wave function that encodes the probabilities of possible measurement results.
+Learn more about Quantum System is described by a unitary transformationUnitary evolution is the rule that describes how a closed quantum system changes over time according to the Schrödinger equation.
 The system’s state vector is transformed by a *unitary operator*, meaning probabilities (the total norm) are exactly preserved.
-This ensures quantum evolution is reversible and information is never lost. acting on an initial Quantum StateA **quantum state** is the complete mathematical description of a quantum system, containing all the information needed to predict measurement outcomes.
-It’s usually represented by a **wavefunction** (ψ) or a **state vector** (|ψ⟩) in a Hilbert space.
-The state defines probabilities—not certainties—for observable quantities like position, momentum, or spin. that we know in advance.
+This ensures quantum evolution is reversible and information is never lost.
+Learn more about Unitary Evolution acting on an initial Quantum StateA quantum state is the complete mathematical description of a quantum system, containing all the information needed to predict measurement outcomes.
+It’s usually represented by a wavefunction or a state vector in a Hilbert space.
+The state defines probabilities, not certainties, for observable quantities like position, momentum, or spin.
+Learn more about Quantum State that we know in advance.
 In practice, this Unitary OperatorA **unitary operator** is a linear operator ( U ) on a complex vector space that satisfies ( U^\dagger U = UU^\dagger = I ), meaning it preserves inner products.
 In simpler terms, it preserves the **length** and **angle** between vectors—so it represents a **reversible, norm-preserving transformation**.
-In quantum mechanics, unitary operators describe the evolution of isolated systems because they conserve probability. is built from a finite set of Quantum GatesA quantum gate is a basic operation that changes the state of one or more qubits, similar to how a logic gate operates on bits in classical computing.
+In quantum mechanics, unitary operators describe the evolution of isolated systems because they conserve probability.
+Learn more about Unitary Operator is built from a finite set of Quantum GatesA quantum gate is a basic operation that changes the state of one or more qubits, similar to how a logic gate operates on bits in classical computing.
 It uses unitary transformations, meaning it preserves the total probability (the state’s length in complex space).
-Quantum gates enable superposition and entanglement, allowing quantum computers to perform computations that classical ones cannot efficiently replicate. within the circuit modelA quantum circuit is a sequence of quantum gates applied to qubits, representing the operations in a quantum computation.
+Quantum gates enable superposition and entanglement, allowing quantum computers to perform computations that classical ones cannot efficiently replicate.
+Learn more about Quantum Gate within the circuit modelA quantum circuit is a sequence of quantum gates applied to qubits, representing the operations in a quantum computation.
 Each gate changes the qubits’ state using quantum mechanics principles like superposition and entanglement.
-The final qubit states, when measured, yield the circuit’s computational result probabilistically..
+The final qubit states, when measured, yield the circuit’s computational result probabilistically.
+Learn more about Quantum Circuit.
 Each Quantum GateA quantum gate is a basic operation that changes the state of one or more qubits, similar to how a logic gate operates on bits in classical computing.
 It uses unitary transformations, meaning it preserves the total probability (the state’s length in complex space).
-Quantum gates enable superposition and entanglement, allowing quantum computers to perform computations that classical ones cannot efficiently replicate. is itself a Unitary OperatorA **unitary operator** is a linear operator ( U ) on a complex vector space that satisfies ( U^\dagger U = UU^\dagger = I ), meaning it preserves inner products.
+Quantum gates enable superposition and entanglement, allowing quantum computers to perform computations that classical ones cannot efficiently replicate.
+Learn more about Quantum Gate is itself a Unitary OperatorA **unitary operator** is a linear operator ( U ) on a complex vector space that satisfies ( U^\dagger U = UU^\dagger = I ), meaning it preserves inner products.
 In simpler terms, it preserves the **length** and **angle** between vectors—so it represents a **reversible, norm-preserving transformation**.
-In quantum mechanics, unitary operators describe the evolution of isolated systems because they conserve probability..
+In quantum mechanics, unitary operators describe the evolution of isolated systems because they conserve probability.
+Learn more about Unitary Operator.
 By combining them in sequence, we obtain the overall transformationUnitary evolution is the rule that describes how a closed quantum system changes over time according to the Schrödinger equation.
 The system’s state vector is transformed by a *unitary operator*, meaning probabilities (the total norm) are exactly preserved.
-This ensures quantum evolution is reversible and information is never lost.that defines how the Quantum CircuitA quantum circuit is a sequence of quantum gates applied to qubits, representing the operations in a quantum computation.
+This ensures quantum evolution is reversible and information is never lost.
+Learn more about Unitary Evolutionthat defines how the Quantum CircuitA quantum circuit is a sequence of quantum gates applied to qubits, representing the operations in a quantum computation.
 Each gate changes the qubits’ state using quantum mechanics principles like superposition and entanglement.
-The final qubit states, when measured, yield the circuit’s computational result probabilistically. acts on its input.
+The final qubit states, when measured, yield the circuit’s computational result probabilistically.
+Learn more about Quantum Circuit acts on its input.
 This is not so different from a classical computer program, which can be understood as a composition of logical operationsA logical operator is a symbol or word used to combine or modify Boolean (true/false) values in logic or programming.
 The main ones are **AND (&&)**, **OR (||)**, and **NOT (!)**.
 They determine the truth of a compound statement — for example, “A AND B” is true only if both A and B are true.
-The distinction is that in the Quantum CircuitA quantum circuit is a sequence of quantum gates applied to qubits, representing the operations in a quantum computation.
+Learn more about Logical Operator The distinction is that in the Quantum CircuitA quantum circuit is a sequence of quantum gates applied to qubits, representing the operations in a quantum computation.
 Each gate changes the qubits’ state using quantum mechanics principles like superposition and entanglement.
-The final qubit states, when measured, yield the circuit’s computational result probabilistically. case the operators are unitary and not logical.
+The final qubit states, when measured, yield the circuit’s computational result probabilistically.
+Learn more about Quantum Circuit case the operators are unitary and not logical.

 function.py